Correll Files

 << First < Prev 1 2 3 4 5 ...
 Next > Last >>

-Copyright 2022-2024
+Copyright 2022–2025

-Jim Correll wrote a weekly column for local newspapers from 2016 to 2022 and was the founding director of Fab Lab ICC at Independence Community College.
-He served from the Fab Lab's opening on October 1, 2014, until his retirement on September 1, 2022.
-Before his work at Fab Lab ICC, Correll was the director of the Successful Entrepreneur Program from May 2006 until the Lab's opening.
-Fab Lab ICC operated like a business, serving community members of all ages, with a strong focus on helping entrepreneurs and small business owners.
-Many of the topics he covered remain relevant.
-Today, Correll continues to help entrepreneurs through Correll Coaching, LLC and as executive director of Innovative Business Resource Center (IBRC.)
-Contact Jim@correllcoaching.com.
+Jim Correll wrote a weekly column for local newspapers from 2016 to 2022 and was the founding director of Fab Lab ICC at Independence Community College, serving from the Lab’s opening in October 2014 until his retirement in September 2022.
+Today, he continues to help entrepreneurs through Correll Coaching, LLC, and as executive director of the Innovative Business Resource Center (IBRC).
+Contact: Jim@correllcoaching.com.

 Powered by Wild Apricot Membership Software